Edge Developer Platform

 Quick Start

-Initializing Account
+Initializing an Account

 1. Enter Console: Switch to the "KV Storage" page.